cieto-dev/industrial-energy-optimizer/docs/PROJECT_STATE.md

 # PROJECT_STATE.md

-**Project:** AI-Powered Industrial Energy Transition Platform (working repo name: `msme-energy-optimizer`) **Track:** Smart India Hackathon (SIH) prototype → intended startup direction **Team size:** 6 members
+**Project:** AI-Powered Industrial Energy Transition Platform (working repo name: `industrial-energy-optimizer`) **Track:** Smart India Hackathon (SIH) prototype → intended startup direction **Team size:** 6 members
-**Status date:** 16 August 2026 (re-verified against live repo same day — see §0) **Repo:** https://github.com/cieto-dev/industrial-energy-optimizer
+**Status date:** 17 August 2026 (re-verified against live repo same day — see §0) **Repo:** https://github.com/cieto-dev/industrial-energy-optimizer

 > This file is a living snapshot of where the project actually stands — problem, evidence, architecture, gaps, and next actions.
-It is reconciled against the team's own `SYSTEM_DESIGN.md`, `RESEARCH_NOTES.md`, `MENTOR_NOTES.md`, and `FEATURE_BACKLOG.md`, which are the authoritative sources where they conflict with earlier drafts of this file.
+It is reconciled against the team's own `SYSTEM_DESIGN.md`, `RESEARCH_NOTES.md`, `MENTOR_NOTES.md`, and `FEATURE_BACKLOG.md`.
 Update it whenever a research phase closes, a scope decision is made, or the architecture changes.

 ---

-## 0. Correction notice (16 Aug 2026, updated)
+## 0. Correction notice (17 Aug 2026 — evening pass)

-An earlier version of this file, built from repo folder/file screenshots alone, was **too optimistic** about implementation status.
-The team's own `SYSTEM_DESIGN.md` status table (§10) and `FEATURE_BACKLOG.md` are explicit: **backend is scaffolding only, frontend is folder structure only, database/AI/testing/deployment are all still pending.** File names existing is not the same as logic existing — this file now reflects that distinction accurately.
-Treat `SYSTEM_DESIGN.md`, `RESEARCH_NOTES.md`, and `FEATURE_BACKLOG.md` as the primary sources of truth for status going forward; this file summarizes and cross-links them.

-**Second correction (16 Aug 2026, same day):** this file had also drifted stale in the other direction — several items logged as gaps had already been fixed by the time this was re-checked against the live repo (via GitHub API/tarball, actual file content, not folder screenshots).
-See §5 and §8 for the specific corrections.
-Lesson: this file needs to be re-verified against live repo content periodically, not just written once and trusted.
+This revision supersedes the previous pass (17 Aug 2026, earlier in the day).
+Key changes:

+1. **`decision-engine/policy/` is now scaffolded.** It has `__init__.py`, `eligibility.py`, `subsidy_matcher.py`, and `policy_engine.py` — all 0 bytes.
+Status changes from "missing" to "scaffolded."
+The team has de facto committed to Module 4a being in scope.
+2. **`knowledge-base/master/tariffs.json` was updated** in commit `bb4d669` ("small update", 17 Aug 17:09) — 76 insertions/76 deletions, reformatting pass only.
+This is the latest commit.
+3. **Sector scope creep is now clearer** — nine full industry profiles exist and policy scaffold is being built.
+Formal decision is overdue.
+4. **Implementation bottleneck is now precisely scoped** — the exact files to write to unblock end-to-end are listed in §8.

 ---

-## 1. The Problem (current, final framing)
+## 1. The Problem (final framing — unchanged)

-**We are NOT building:** "AI that replaces coal with solar" / a generic renewable-energy calculator / a carbon footprint calculator / an energy audit app / a chatbot.
+**We are NOT building:** "AI that replaces coal with solar" / generic renewable calculator / carbon footprint calculator / chatbot.

-**We ARE building:** An engineering decision-support system that combines engineering models, optimization, financial evaluation, and explainable AI to recommend the most suitable energy-transition pathway for a specific industrial MSME — supporting, not replacing, engineering judgment.
+**We ARE building:** An engineering decision-support system combining engineering models, optimization, financial evaluation, and explainable AI to recommend the most suitable energy-transition pathway for a specific industrial MSME — supporting, not replacing, engineering judgment.

 ### Master Research Question (MRQ)
 > Can a data-driven techno-economic decision-support system identify and compare technically feasible, economically viable, and lower-emission energy-transition pathways for individual Indian MSMEs under process, resource, reliability, and financial constraints?